ExpertSupport/doc-workflow/README.md

 * Add two links to your file.
 Make one link internal to the repo and one external.
 * Push up.
 * Create a PR.
 * Try squashing a few commits, then push up to your branch again and look at your PR.
 You should see your squashed commit there.
+For instructions on squashing, see [Squashing](rebasing.md).